Dayne-Game/7215-Assign-1/README.md

 Creating a Wordpress website isn't a hard task, you don't need to program anything, you can just click, and drag content to where you want it!

 ## Backend Technologies

+Wordpress uses the LAMP Stack (Linux, Apache, MYSQL, PHP), WAMP (Windows, Apache, MYSQL, PHP), or MAMP Stack (My Apache, MYSQL, PHP for OS X and Windows).
+Wordpress uses MYSQL as its Database Management System, Linux or Windows at its operating system (for server), with Apache or My Apache as its web service and PHP as its backend language.